Meeting

 course is an advanced seminar that will review current knowledge about the

-computations carried out by circuits present in the CNS.
-This year the seminar
+computations carried out by neural circuits.
+This year the seminar will focus

-studies in than field and connecting that information with relevant knowledge
+studies and connecting that information with relevant knowledge in neural

 The